BlogApp Experience

 Add a call to action to your in-app survey to redirect your users wherever you want.
 You can also use an incentive to motivate them.

-Use this quick G2 reviews survey to ask happy customers to endorse you:
+Use this quick in-app NPS survey that redirects happy customers to G2 reviews:

 6. Understand how your users feel about your brand